 In general, this diet plan prohibits use of foods that encourage yeast growth including sugar, yeast, dairy, fruit, fermented and processed foods.
-Anti-fungal supplements are usually taken to flush out the excess yeast and pro-biotics are often used to re-populate the body with friendly bacteria and to help to keep the naturally occurring yeast in balance.
+Anti-fungal supplements are usually taken to flush out the excess yeast and pro-biotics are often used to re-populate the body with friendly bacteria and to help keep the body's naturally occurring yeast in balance.

 Time frames for being on a yeast free cleanse can vary by individual from a minimum of three weeks to a permanent diet change depending on the severity of the condition.
-Periodically purging toxic levels of yeast from the body with a detoxifying Candida cleanse is a great way to support and maintain a natural healthy balance in the organs and body systems.
+Periodically purging toxic levels of yeast from the body with a detoxifying yeast cleanse is a great way to support and maintain a natural healthy balance in the organs and body systems.

 Candida overgrowth is bad because it signals an imbalance of the friendly bacteria the body uses to hold the naturally occurring yeast in check.
 Many things including, antibiotics, birth control pills and chemotherapy can actually kill off the healthy flora of helpful bacteria that keep the yeast under control.
-When the imbalance of healthy bacteria occurs, the Candida can overpopulate causing an overgrowth of yeast.

 Yeast overgrowth has been known to cause many symptoms including recurring yeast infections, digestive problems, gas and bloating, headaches, fatigue, frequent illness, depression, mood swings and even joint pain.
 Severe forms of Candida infection are often referred to as Candidiasis.